hoodiehq-archive/documentation/worker.md

 To recap, we learned how to separate out code into discrete methods that we can test.
 The methods define what makes a worker special, and we avoid testing things like the changes follower itself which is already encapsulated in a module.

+Note that for now, you need a running CouchDB instance for the tests to succeed.
+We’ll fix that soon!

 ## NPM-ness